 LEONG KA TAI

-In the 1990’s, China started its mad gold rush and I travelled there less often.
-I was also looking for an alternative to mere documentary story-telling, which dictated that each photograph be meaningful and pictorially interesting.
+After a few years, I decided to look for an alternative to mere documentary story-telling, which dictated that each photograph be meaningful and pictorially interesting.
 I started to experiment with movement and blurriness using a cheap plastic panoramic camera.
 This resulted in a series which I call “Moving Horizon”.
 This was a departure into abstraction.
 A liberating experiment.

-Also, I came to the realisation that I have turned my attention away from Hong Kong, where I was born and raised, for too long.
-But instead of photographing the aspects that everybody knows about, I concentrated on people and places that has escaped the attention of the population.
+Also, I realised that I have been ignoring Hong Kong for too long.
+But instead of photographing the sights that everybody knows about, I concentrated on people and places that have escaped the attention of the population.
 This culminated in two projects: “City Heroes”, highlighting the achievements of ordinary people – those who worked hard to perform special deeds, who helped the less fortunate without asking for rewards, and those who overcome adversity.
 The other project is “Hong Kong From The Back”, which shows places in the city tucked into back lanes and out of the way corners, that faced demolition and redevelopment.

 My most recent project goes into the realm of multi-media.
 “Over The Ocean, On The Road” is an exploration in random and slow communication, an antithesis to the instantaneous, but so often tenuous and ephemeral, connections in this digital age, and the experience of traveling slowly, without a fixed schedule.
 It consists of videos, time-lapse and photographs.